Ian is a full-blooded Filipino visual artist who loves to incorporate Pinoy myth and folklore in his work.

 The Lianito Idol

-The Animist people of the Visayas region worshiped a time god known as Kanlaon/Laon, equivalent to the creator god Bathala of the Tagalogs.
+The Animist people of the Visayas region worshiped a time god known as Kanlaon or Laon, equivalent to the creator god Bathala of the Tagalogs.
 He was the supreme deity in the Visayan pantheon, but a relatively distant creator to the people.

 When the head of the family dies (mother or father), everyone in the village will help to make an idol.
 They will carve out a child-like image, usually androgynous to further symbolize gender-neutrality and always depicted smiling.

-The Lianito idols are very similar to the "Bulul" of the Ifugao and Igorot people of Northern Luzon, who placed them on farm fields to guard the rice crops.
+The Lianito idols are very similar to the Bulul of the Ifugao people of Northern Luzon, who placed them on farm fields to guard the rice crops.

 Bululs are used in ceremonies associated with rice production and healing.
 They are incorporated with fertility symbols such as the mortar for the female and pestle for the male, or sometimes depicted with loincloth for males and wrap skirts for females known as "tapis".

 Baptism and Betrayal

-She was the daughter of Rajamuda Lumaya or Sri Lumay—originally a native prince of Sumatra, that was sent by the ruling maharaja in Indonesia to establish a forward base in the Philippine islands, but later rebelled from his superiors in order to build his own kingdom.
+She was the daughter of Rajamuda Lumaya or Sri Lumay—originally a native prince of Sumatra, that was sent by the ruling maharaja in Indonesia to establish a forward base in the Philippine islands, but later rebelled from his superiors to build his own kingdom.